LibrePCB/docker-librepcb-dev/README.md

 LibrePCB (pkg-config, libdxflib, libmuparser, libquazip5, libpolyclipping, googletest).

+### `ubuntu-22.04`

+Based on Ubuntu 22.04, containing Qt from the official Ubuntu package repository.
+This image is intended to check if LibrePCB compiles on a standard Ubuntu 18.04.

 ### `windowsservercore-ltsc2019-qt5.15.0-32bit`

 Based on Windows Server Core LTSC2019 with Qt5.15.0 and MinGW 8.1 32-bit.
 This